AlexandruC5/PalmGine-3D/README.md

 - Binary scene serialization (Allow to save and load scenes).
 - Application/Scene window can be resized and the rendering window adapts to the new aspect ratio.
 - All meshes use a bounding volume (AABB).
 Can be discarded with frustum culling.
-- All resources use reference counting.
+- All resources use reference counting (One texture/mesh is only once in memory regardless of how many gameobject use it).
 - Resource management:
    - “Asset” window that shows all user assets.
    - Upon start, all resources not managed inside Assets are generated in Library.